Scholarships Available:

 Scholarship Recipient

-Congratulations Mr. Lunden Davis
+Congratulations Mr. Jeremiah Crawford

-Major - Accounting
+Major - Social Work

-School - St. Louis University | Class of 2025
+School - Concordia University Wisconsin | Class of 2026